Moduli of polarised manifolds via canonical K\"ahler metrics: Construction of the moduli space

 \section{Construction of the moduli space}

 The construction of the moduli space consists of two main steps.
 The first is to construct a local moduli space around a fixed K\"ahler manifold.
-The proof of this involves strengthening several aspects of the Br\"onnle-Sz\'ekelyhidi deformation theory, and using Stein GIT to construct a local quotient.
-The second step is to glue together the local GIT quotients, for which the main tool is the work of Chen-Sun \cite{CS}.
+The proof of this involves strengthening aspects of the deformation theory of cscK manifolds, and using Stein GIT to construct a local quotient.
+The second step is to glue together the local GIT quotients, for which the main tool is the work of Chen--Sun \cite{CS}.